What to Pack – The Travel Packing List

 Correct Clothes are great space and weight savers.
 I almost exclusively use Colombia because I love their cut, colour and comfort.
 Such travel clothes are far better to travel with than jeans that are heavier, bulkier and take much longer to dry.
 Most of my clothes are travel/adventure wear, with a set of nicer clothes (still lightweight) for occasions when needed.
 I ensure that my clothes mix and match with each other.
 For example, I’ll lay out a pair of pants on the bed and think of two different shirts that will match those pants.
 When I lay out a shirt, can I think of two pairs of pants that match this shirt?
 Generally, I’ll have double the number of shirts when compared to pants.
 For underwear, I use ExOfficio‘s very comfortable Give N Go range.
 For shoes, these do real damage to weight and space.
 I bring one for walking and one for relaxing in – sometimes a third pair will come if I am travelling for business.

 If travelling to colder climes, I carry gloves, scarf and a thermal layer.
-A lightweight jacket is also essential, and finally, my Indiana Jones Fur Felt Fedora is always by my side.
+A lightweight jacket is also essential, and finally, my Indiana Jones Fur Felt Fedora by Dorfman Pacific is always by my side.
 Nowadays people don’t seem to recognise me unless I am wearing it!

 I love gadgets, a trait inherited from my father, no doubt.
 Most important is my DSLR-Notebook combo to photograph, write and review my travels.
 My current camera is a Nikon D7100 with a Nikkor 16-85mm Lens.
 I also carry a Tokina 80-400 Lens for sports or nature shots if required.
 Also packed into my bags are my Cokin Filters, camera cleaning equipment and lightweight Manfrotto Tripod – there are many Manfrotto tripods but consider one of their lightweight models.
 All of my photos are uploaded onto my Asus X407U.
 Why did I choose this laptop?
 The screen is 14.1 inches, it has 1000 GB of memory, and it weighs only 1.5 kilograms, plus Asus power packs are very light when compared to their competitors.